Dental Implants Lakewood

 Missing All Teeth

 Whether you need a new denture or want to upgrade your current one that doesn’t fit very well, dental implants can help you do it.
-Implant dentures are secured directly to the jawbone so they are much less likely to move unexpectedly in the mouth compared to removable dentures.
-Plus, with the patented All-on-4 procedure, we can even replace an entire row of teeth in just one well-planned appointment.
+Implant dentures are secured directly to the jawbone, so they are much less likely to move unexpectedly in the mouth compared to removable dentures.
+Plus, with the patented All-On-4 procedure, we can even replace an entire row of teeth in just one well-planned appointment.

 Learn More About All-On-4 Implants